San Francisco, California, USA travel guide

 Practical Tips

-Best Time to Visit San Francisco, California
+Best Time to Visit San Francisco, California, USA

 Late spring (April-May) or early fall (September-October) offers the best weather, fewer crowds, and prime Dungeness crab season.